rocket-internet-berlin/RocketDashboard/README.md

 - implement a component, action, and reducer (check the `BugsHistory` to get insight);
 - include your component to the `WidgetList` component;
 - you should have an action to update data in your widget, trigger it inside a `refreshAll` function (`/src/actions/index.js`);
-- add your reducer to an `appReducers` list (`/src/reducers/index.js`);
+- add your reducer to the `appReducers` list (`/src/reducers/index.js`);

 #### Backend

-Optionaly you may want to create a new route on our backend (a `/server` folder) where you would be able to implement any logic of fetching, transforming, and caching data received from third-party services.
+You may want to create a new route on our backend (a `/server` folder) where you would be able to implement any logic of fetching, transforming, and caching data received from third-party services.

+- set the route to your new endpoint up (`/server/src/index.js`);
+- add the endpoint code (check `/server/src/routes/bugsHistory.js` or `/server/src/routes/newRelic.js` for insight);

 ## Generic components